TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 Processes told to start on boot are usually critical and configured by an administrator.

 ##### systemctl
-#systemctl is a command which allows you to interact withe the systemd process/ daemon.
+#systemctl is a command/ service which allows you to interact with the systemd process/ daemon.
 ```bash
 systemctl [options] [service]
 ```